561Views

 ARTIFICIAL INTELLIGENCE AND PSYCHOLOGY

 Artificial Intelligence is gaining prominence and can be called the present and future of everything.
-The world is moving towards being a world of artificial intelligence.
+The world is moving towards becoming a world of artificial intelligence.
 It refers to the simulation of human intelligence into machines to make them think and act like humans.

 What should AI’s capability be?